Clinical Mental Health Counseling Mission Statement

 The MS in Mental Health Counseling is designed to train a diverse body of service-oriented graduate students (largely from New Jersey and nearby areas) to be practitioners, leaders, and advocates in the field of mental health counseling.
-The faculty is committed to graduating students who have exemplary theory-based knowledge and skills in counseling and who have demonstrated competence in providing counseling services to people from diverse populations.
+The faculty are committed to graduating students who have exemplary theory-based knowledge and skills in counseling and who have demonstrated competence in providing counseling services to people from diverse populations.
 The department's goal is to offer a program of study that seeks to stay consistent with the Council for Accreditation of Counseling and Related Educational Programs (CACREP) standards, as well as the academic and skill requirements of state licensing and national certification for counseling.

 The MS program is intended for students seeking licensure as Licensed Professional Counselors (LPC) in New Jersey.
 It is the first mental health counseling program in the state to be accredited by CACREP.
 Accreditation is a significant consideration for the New Jersey State Board of Examiners for LPC licensure.

 If desired, students can also later pursue a doctorate in counselor education.

 "The MS program in Mental Health Counseling provides students with a comprehensive education from a diverse faculty, including intensive supervised clinical experience in the field.
 When students are finished with the program, they are equipped to obtain a professional license as a counselor and seek employment across a wide range of careers in mental health."